-We next consider how to incorporate quasiparticle-quasiparticle interaction diagrams {\it and} quasiparticle-impurity interaction diagrams into an approximation for the dispersion force between atomically thin crystals.
-In the last section we identified the leading-order-in-$r_s$ contribution to interlayer forces as the derivative of the RPA diagrams for the ground-state energy.
-In order to work with a well controlled perturbation theory we will restrict our selection of diagrams to the case when $r_s \ll 1/(\tau \varepsilon_{\rm F}) $.
-This allows us to obtain a well controlled theory in both small parameters.
-The key is to not alter the order in $r_s$ of a diagram by adding any particular quasiparticle-impurity interaction line.
-We can accomplish this feat by adding to the RPA diagrams a nearly identical set of diagrams in which the non-interacting density-density-response function is {\it dressed} by quasiparticle-impurity interaction lines between the electron propagator and hole propagator which form each bubble.
-As long as these {\it vertex-correction} quasiparticle-impurity lines do not cross each other, they can be summed to infinite order and together they give the leading-order in $1/(\tau \varepsilon_{\rm F})$.
-The sum of all ladder Feynman diagrams for the density-density response function of each layer $I$ is represented in Fig.~\ref{fig:DiffusonDiagrams}c) and \ref{fig:DiffusonDiagrams}d).
+Next, we consider how to incorporate quasiparticle-quasiparticle interaction diagrams {\it and} quasiparticle-impurity interaction diagrams into an approximation for the dispersion force between atomically thin crystals.
+In the previous section we identified the leading-order-in-$r_s$ contribution to interlayer forces as the derivative of the RPA diagrams for the ground state energy.
+In order to work with a well-controlled perturbation theory we will restrict our selection of diagrams to the case when $r_s \ll 1/(\tau \varepsilon_{\rm F}) $.
+This allows us to obtain a well-controlled theory in both small parameters.
+The key is to not alter the order in $r_s$ of a diagram when adding any particular quasiparticle-impurity interaction line.
+We can accomplish this by adding to the RPA diagrams a nearly identical set of diagrams in which the noninteracting density-density response function bubble is {\it dressed} by quasiparticle-impurity interaction lines between the electron propagator and hole propagator which form each bubble.
+As long as these {\it vertex-correction} quasiparticle-impurity lines do not cross each other, they can be summed to infinite order and together they give the leading order in $1/(\tau \varepsilon_{\rm F})$.
+The sum of all ladder Feynman diagrams for the density-density response function of each layer $I$ is represented in panels c) and d) of Fig.~(\ref{fig:DiffusonDiagrams}).
 The latter is the diagrammatic representation of the Bethe-Salpeter equation

 where